-The Henderson County Health Sciences Center integrates healthcare delivery and healthcare education in a state-of-the-art facility that addressed key challenges for three separate entities: Pardee Hospital, Wingate University, and Blue Ridge Community College.
+The Henderson County Health Sciences Center integrates healthcare delivery and healthcare education in a state-of-the-art facility that addresses key challenges for three separate entities: Pardee Hospital, Wingate University, and Blue Ridge Community College.
 Developed by Henderson County, this innovative collaboration capitalizes on the opportunity to retain Wingate’s presence in downtown Hendersonville, provide a better patient experience for Pardee’s Cancer Center, and activate the 6th Avenue streetscape.
 Located on the Pardee Hospital campus, the building design reflects and promotes the confluence between these entities to create an environment that functions collectively to advance healthcare in the community and beyond.

 Home to Pardee Hospital’s Cancer Center and Surgical Clinic, Wingate University’s Pharmacy and Physician Assistant programs, and Blue Ridge Community College’s Nursing and Surgical Technology programs, the potential for engagement between students and healthcare professionals was the driving force behind the design of shared and open spaces.
 The program balances the distinct identities of the three organizations with a unified design that fosters interaction and creative discovery.